On the weekend of the 17-19 May, four Year 11 students took on the challenge...

 Education, the development of the whole person, can only occur in an environment of respect, peace and mutual understanding.
 The personal needs of security, safety, physical and emotional health are prerequisites to a student successfully undertaking the process of their education.

-Pastoral Care, in ensuring that these needs are met individually and communally, is a prerequisite for successful education.
+Student well-being, in ensuring that these needs are met individually and communally, is a prerequisite for successful education.
 The well being of our students and staff along with the provision of a leading edge education for all underpin everything we do at the School.

 Living - cultivating social emotional growth involving, Self Awareness, Self Control, Self Motivation, Empathy and Managing Relationships.